tomasboccardo/node-testing-examples/Article.md

 	  })
 	});

 Also, there are some cases that we will need to consume external services via HTTP requests. [nock](https://github.com/pgte/nock) is a great choise to achive that.
-It's really simple to use and provides a way to mock HTTP requests witout having to worry about the method being used.
-Heres an example on how its used
+It's really simple to use and provides a way to mock HTTP requests without having to worry about the method being used.
+Here's an example on how it's used

 example3/app/index.js